Cloud server configurations

 openstack flavor create --private --vcpus 1 --ram 1024 --disk 5 new_flavor

-Use the instructions Create a flavor in the Terraform documentation.
+Use the Create Flavor instructions in the Terraform documentation.

 You can only create a GPU flavor through the OpenStack API.